 Our legal clinics offer students exposure to client advocacy and litigation in a supervised setting, while provided much-needed legal services to low-income or non-profit clients.
-Our 12 legal clinics include: Appellate, Immigration Appellate, Bankruptcy Litigation, Elder Law and Guardianship Alternatives, Immigration Law, Community Justice Project, Catholic Social Thought and the United Nations, Consumer Bankruptcy, Federal Commutations, Trademark, Nonprofit Organizations, and Religious Liberty Appellate.
+Our 13 legal clinics include: Appellate, Immigration Appellate, Bankruptcy Litigation, Criminal and Juvenile Defense, Elder Law and Guardianship Alternatives, Immigration Law, Community Justice Project, Catholic Social Thought and the United Nations, Consumer Bankruptcy, Federal Commutations, Trademark, Nonprofit Organizations, and Religious Liberty Appellate.
 Clients are referred to the legal clinics through a variety of social service agencies and programs.

 Our clinics provide students with opportunities to develop competent legal practice skills, to apply substantive course work to actual cases and to examine the institutional, ethical and personal problems inherent in the lives of today's practicing lawyers.
 They are designed to help students develop their own perspective on client advocacy and litigation and learn a structured approach to the lawyering process that will assist them in their legal studies and legal career.